 Dara McQuillanChief Marketing Officer

-Highlights of Dara's work include building a team of some of the industry’s leading marketing professionals; developing a long-term World Trade Center repositioning and branding strategy; the construction, opening and marketing of 4 WTC and 7 WTC - for which his group was awarded a Silver Anvil from the Public Relations Society of America; unveiling designs for the iconic Freedom Tower and the towers designed by Pritzker prize-winning architects Norman Foster, Richard Rogers and Fumihiko Maki; Silverstein's successful “two occurrence” insurance litigation; launching several WTC websites and dozens of social media channels; and overseeing a program to document the rebuilding project through feature films, TV documentaries, books, photographs, art and interactive media.
+Highlights of Dara’s work include building a team of some of the industry’s leading marketing professionals; developing a long-term World Trade Center repositioning and branding strategy; the construction, opening and marketing of 3 WTC, 4 WTC and 7 WTC – for which his group was awarded a Silver Anvil from the Public Relations Society of America (PRSA); unveiling designs for the iconic One WTC and the subsequent buildings at the WTC site; Silverstein’s successful “two occurrence” insurance litigation; launching several commercial and residential websites and dozens of social media channels; and overseeing a program to document the historic rebuilding project through feature films, TV documentaries, books, photographs, art, and interactive media.

 Previously, Dara was the Communications & Media Manager of Shearman & Sterling LLP, a corporate law firm of 850 lawyers in 20 cities around the world.
 Based in New York, he was responsible for devising and managing strategies to maintain and build the firm’s reputation, image, and visibility.
 In June 2003, Dara’s group was awarded a Silver Anvil from the PRSA for its work on behalf of a Sept.
 11 pro bono client of the firm.